 The installer should provide you with a magnetic filter on all new boiler installations.
 The reason for this is this filter can extract debris from the water flowing through the pipes, this includes non-magnetic and magnetic sludge.
 This collects on a magnetic chamber and can be easily accessed to be cleaned annually but your Gas Safe Registered engineer at every service or when required.
 This filter will protect the life of the boiler from any debris, without it you could run the risk of that boiler not working as efficiently in years to come.
 These filters come with various warranties depending on what filter you have fitted, check with the installation company or on your quotation.

-Finally, the installer should leave you with the manual for the boiler and at the back of the manual should be a service record.
-A service needs to be carried out annually to maintain the warranty of the boiler, this doesn’t have to be done by your installation company but can be done by any Gas Safe Registered engineer.
+Finally, the installer should leave you with the manual for the boiler containing a service record at the back.
+Services are carried out annually to maintain the warranty of the boiler.
+This doesn’t have to be done by your installation company, but can be done by any Gas Safe Registered engineer.

-However, some installation companies may have special offers on an annual service or a service package, If you have the boiler installed with them.
+However, some installation companies may have special offers on an annual service or a service package.
 So always ask the question as this could save you some money in the long run.

-Why not have a look at our other blog, replacing an old boiler with combi boiler and if you would like to find out the best way to get a Boiler Quotation, click here to get a free online quote or contact us and we will be able to assist with all your boiler requirements and queries.
+Why not have a look at our other blog, replacing an old boiler with combi boiler.
+If you’d like to know the best way to get a Boiler Quotation, click here to get a free online quote or contact us and we will be able to assist with all your boiler requirements and queries.